bezhanSalleh/filament-shield/README.md

 The easiest and most intuitive way to add access management to your Filament Panels.

+> [!WARNING]
+> **Heads Up!
+This is a Pre-release (Beta) Version**
+>
+> This package is currently in active development and tied closely to **FilamentPHP v4 pre-release**.
+As the core API continues to evolve, **expect breaking changes** and frequent updates.
+>
+> We're moving fast and iterating often — so if you're using this in your project, please do so with caution and **at your own discretion**.
+>
+> Feedback and contributions are welcome as we move toward a stable release!.

 ## Features

 - 🛡️ **Complete Authorization Management**